whylabs/whylogs/README.md

 val raw_df = spark.read.option("header", "true").csv("/databricks-datasets/timeseries/Fires/Fire_Department_Calls_for_Service.csv")
 val df = raw_df.withColumn("call_date", to_timestamp(col("Call Date"), "MM/dd/YYYY"))

-val profiles = df.newProfilingSession("FireDepartment") // start a new WhyLogs profiling job .withTimeColumn("call_date") // split dataset by call_date
+val profiles = df.newProfilingSession("PprofilingSession") // start a new WhyLogs profiling job
+                 .withTimeColumn("call_date") // split dataset by call_date
-  .groupBy("Zipcode of Incident", "unit_type") // tag and group the data with categorical information .aggProfiles() //  runs the aggregation. returns a dataframe of <timestamp, datasetProfile> entries
+                 .groupBy("City", "Priority") // tag and group the data with categorical information .aggProfiles() //  runs the aggregation. returns a dataframe of <timestamp, datasetProfile> entries

 ```
 For further analysis, dataframes can be stored in a Parquet file, or collected to the driver if the number of entries is small enough.